sketch-hq/SketchAPI/README.md

 > ℹ️ There is no need to re-build SketchAPI between test runs or use `defaults write` to set the API location; the test runner handles re-compiling test and source files and injecting them into Sketch.

-## Website

-This reposiotry also contains the content for https://developer.sketch.com, which is hosted on Netlify.

-The website’s contents live in the [`docs`](./docs) folder, while code related to the website’s build process lives in the [`docs-website`](./docs-website) folder.

-For further details read the docs-website [README](./docs-website/README.md).

 ## Acknowledgements

 We would like to thank: